fedorovvl/tsohld/README.md

 mitmdump -s ./mitmdump-tsoscript.py --anticache --anticomp --ssl-insecure --listen-host 127.0.0.1 --listen-port 8080
 ```
 5) in brwoser address-bar go "mitm.it" and install certificate
-6) exit from account in thesettlersonline and clear all cache for this site
+6) exit from account in thesettlersonline and clear all cache for this site in browser
 7) login and play

 p.s.